“We’ve been obsessed with calories for so long that we’ve forgotten what’s supposed to come with our calories

-Salmon is also packed with omega 3 fatty acids, selenium and vitamins B12 and D. But it also offers a unique benefit: a special protein peptide that has been shown to support joint health and control inflammation in the digestive tract.
+Salmon is also packed with omega-3 fatty acids, selenium and B12.
+But it also offers a unique benefit: a special protein peptide that has been shown to support joint health and control inflammation in the digestive tract.
 There has even been a clinical trial showing improvement in ulcerative colitis symptoms with the addition of 1.3 pounds of salmon to the patients’ weekly diet.
 Avoid farmed salmon, however, which are usually fed hormones, antibiotics and GMO grains.
 (Favorite brand: Vital Choice.
 Recipes: Salmon Primavera and Grilled Salmon with Strawberry Ginger Salsa.)

 3. Extra-Virgin Olive Oil

 People in the Mediterranean often live long, healthy lives, and this oil is one of the reasons why.
-Containing 18 different polyphenols, these compounds have extraordinary antioxidant and anti-inflammatory benefits.
+Rich in polyphenols, these compounds have extraordinary antioxidant and anti-inflammatory benefits.
 In fact, one of the ways they decrease inflammation is by influencing the TNF-Alpha pathway, the same one targeted by many biologic drugs prescribed to control autoimmune disease.
 One warning: When demand for extra-virgin olive oil went up, fraud became rampant.
 There is no regulation on olive oil, so lower grades are sometimes labeled as extra-virgin, or adulterated with different oils altogether.
 Here are some shopping tips: Look for dark, glass bottles that have a harvest date for the olives (not an expiration date).
 You want to consume olive oil within two years of harvest, and it’s not unusual for oils to be sold well beyond that.
 Next, do a taste test: swirl a small amount around in your mouth.
 You should be able to taste the olives, and there might be some bitterness or pepperiness at the back of your throat.
 What you shouldn’t taste is anything greasy, moldy, rancid or reminiscent of cardboard.
 It also shouldn’t be a neutral tasting oil.
 Real extra virgin olive oil has layers upon layers of flavor.
 (Favorite brands: Kasandrinos Greek Olive Oil and any oil approved by the The California Olive Oil Council.)

 4. Bone Broth